 Most employers expect you have a full, manual driving licence when you apply.
 If you passed your test after 1996, you may need an extra driving qualification for larger vehicles and carrying passengers, so check carefully which classifications you need on your licence.

 You'll need to be patient, caring and calm.
 You'll need to be interested in other people, be able to reassure people who may be nervous and deal with challenging behaviour.
 You'll also need to be physically fit and have excellent communication skills.

 Training and development

-Ambulance care assistants and Patient Transport Service drivers usually have an initial two to three week training course.
-This covers:
+You'll usually have an initial two to three week training course that covers

 - moving and handling techniques